 Each student is responsible for the proper completion of her academic program as based on the requirements stated in the College Catalog.
 The assigned faculty advisor is available for consultation, but responsibility remains with the student.
-Additional advising assistance is available through the Bennett College Center Institute for Academic Success.
+Additional advising assistance is available through the Bennett College Office of Student Success.

 Each student has the right to expect Bennett College to conduct its business and programs in accordance with the highest ethical, moral, and legal standards.
 In identifying the ethical and moral standards to be followed by the College, one need only refer to the basic principles and standards presented in the New Testament of the Bible.
 Bennett is a Christian institution, and it will maintain the highest standards of Christian ethics and morality in dealing with students.
 Individualism is paramount to an understanding of the ethical standards of Bennett College.
 Each student is considered a unique individual, divinely created, and capable of becoming better each day.